angusryer/dev/docs/basic-react-setup.md

 }
 ```

-## Try
+## Develop

-That's it!
-Let's test our configuration by creating `index.html` in the root folder and adding the following content:
+Test our development configuration by creating `index.html` in the root folder and adding the following content:

 ```html
 <!DOCTYPE html>